-- 2.1 The public consultation on the draft policy is taking place over a 9-week period following Planning & Licensing Committee approval.
-The Licensing Team is consulting with Responsible Authorities, Parish and Town Councils, Resident Groups and local businesses. - 2.2 The draft Licensing Policy Statement is also displayed on the council's website throughout the consultation period.
-This is accompanied by an invitation to submit relevant comments.
-The opportunity to provide comment will be promoted widely. - 2.3 The Corporate Director (Place) has been authorised by the Planning and Licensing Committee to approve any minor amendments to the Policy as a result of the consultation, before being presented back to Planning & Licensing Committee and finally Full Council for approval.
-(See Appendix 1 for the draft Licensing Policy Statement). - 2.4 Committee is invited to review and feedback on the new policy statement for inclusion in the consultation responses.
+- 2.1 It is proposed that public consultation on the draft policy will take place over a 9-week period following Planning & Licensing Committee approval.
+The Licensing Team will consult with Responsible Authorities, Parish and Town Councils, Resident Groups and local businesses. - 2.2 The draft Licensing Policy Statement will also be displayed on the council's website throughout the consultation period.
+This will be accompanied by an invitation to submit relevant comments. - 2.3 It is recommended that the Corporate Director (Place) be authorised to approve any minor amendments to the Policy as a result of the consultation, before being presented to Planning & Licensing Committee and finally Full Council for approval.
+(See Appendix 1 for the draft Licensing Policy Statement).

-3 NEXT STEPS
+3. NEXT STEPS